Epenthesis: Uses

 Epenthesis arises for a variety of reasons.
-The phonotactics of a given language may discourage vowels in hiatus or consonant clusters, and a consonant or vowel may be added to help pronunciation.
+The phonotactics of a given language may discourage consonant clusters or vowels in hiatus, and a consonant or vowel may be added to help pronunciation.
 Epenthesis may be represented in writing, or it may be a feature only of the spoken language.

 Separating vowels

 A consonant may be added to separate vowels in hiatus, as is the case with linking and intrusive R in English.